justinmeiners/lc3-vm/README.md

 A VM for emulating the LC3 computer.

 There is both a C and a C++ version.
 The C version is easiest to use.
 The C++ version uses an experimental table method for generating instructions.
-This method is thanks to [Bisqwit](https://github.com/bisqwit)
+This method is thanks to [Bisqwit](https://github.com/bisqwit) and his [video](https://www.youtube.com/watch?v=QIUVSD3yqqE) on NES emulation.

 Check out my friend [Ryan's](https://github.com/rpendleton/c-lc3sim)